fbu-system-programming/System-Programming-Project/README.md

 # System Programming Project

 This project is developed as part of the System Programming course.

+## Project Objective

-The goal of the project is to design and implement a distributed system using Ubuntu, Git, GitHub, Docker, and C++ technologies.
+The objective of this project is to gain hands-on experience in system programming concepts, collaborative software development, containerization, and CI/CD practices using modern tools.

 ## Technologies
 - Ubuntu